-SUCURI SiteCheck is general security scanner to quickly find out if your Drupal site is infected with known malware, having an out-dated software, blacklisted and popular website error.
+SUCURI SiteCheck is a general security scanner to quickly find out if your Drupal site is infected with known malware, having an out-dated software, blacklisted, and popular website error.
 Nothing specific to Drupal but worth scanning any Internet site.

 A free online passive scan to perform the basic test on the following.